Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

   Resource used to manage task objects.
 For more information, check task documentation https://docs.snowflake.com/en/user-guide/tasks-intro.
 ---

+!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
+We do not expect significant changes in it before the V1.
+We will welcome any feedback and adjust the resource if needed.
+Any errors reported will be resolved with a higher priority.
+We encourage checking this resource out before the V1 release.
+Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v094x--v0950) to use it.

 # snowflake_task (Resource)

 Resource used to manage task objects.
 For more information, check [task documentation](https://docs.snowflake.com/en/user-guide/tasks-intro).